 FORBES ROAD, PA

-Looking up into the Forbes Road patch, which housed the miners of Jamison Coal and Coke Company's No. 3 coal mine and coke ovens.
+Looking up into the Forbes Road "patch", which housed the miners of Jamison Coal and Coke Company's No. 3 coal mine and coke ovens.

 The machine shop and bath house are still in existence at Forbes Road, PA.
-Jamison No. 3 mine was opened into the Greensburg Basin of the Pittsburgh seam in 1900 and operated for over 50 years.

 WESTERN PENNSYLVANIA COALFIELDS